 When : 5:30-8:30 pm

-61 years ago, on February 2nd 1959, in Clear Lake Iowa, a routine concert on the Winter Dance Party tour, that included some of the hottest rising stars of Rock N Roll, occurred at the famous Surf Ballroom.
+61 years ago, on February 2nd 1959, in Clear Lake Iowa, a routine concert a winter tour, that included some of the hottest rising stars of Rock N Roll, occurred at the famous Surf Ballroom.
 The stars included 17 year old Richie Valens, 28 year old JP “The Big Bopper” Richardson, 19 year old Dion DiMucci and 22 year old Buddy Holly.
 The infamous plane crash that followed the show took 3 of them from us way too early and changed the music world forever.

 In appreciation of the 61st anniversary date of that final concert, Summer Crush contacted Mr Rogers to see if he might bring this renowned Surf Ballroom show to Florida for a befitting tribute on the Summer Crush Surf Room stage.
 Johnny replied with an exuberant “yes” right away, and is excited for the opportunity to bring this rare and historic performance to Ft Pierce!
 On stage, Johnny will be joined by 6 musicians and backup singers all the way from Chicago, to create an authentic reproduction of the famous show, including former Pointer Sisters drummer Doug Florence, former keyboardist for Jay & The Americans George Tuzzeo and the multi-talented Bill Frank on stand-up bass who has played with too many Oldies groups to list.